Redeemer Faculty and Staff

 Grammar School Physical Education

 Mrs. Ashley Hormel

 Ashley graduated from the Virginia Commonwealth University with a Bachelor of Social Work.
 She worked professionally in children's health and wellness prior to joining Redeemer.
 Ashley is thankful for the opportunity to teach children to glorify God in both their work and play, and by caring for the bodies He has given us.
 She enjoys teaching sportsmanship to the grammar school children while they learn new, traditional, and unique ways to be physically fit.
 Ashley enjoys being active herself and can often be found out on a long run or hiking or playing games with her three children (all at Redeemer) and husband.

 Mrs. Laura Carpenter

 Laura graduated from James Madison University in 2000 with a Bachelors of Science in Media Arts and Design.
 She taught art classes in a variety of settings and in 2004 she joined the newly-launched Redeemer Classical School as the art teacher.
 In March of 2010, with the birth of her second child, Laura took a break from the classroom.
 In the Fall of 2016, she returned to RCS with renewed excitement.
-Outside of the classroom Laura is a Tenderheart Leader in her daughter’s American Heritage Girls troop.
-She is also the assistant coordinator of Mended Little Hearts of the Shenandoah Valley.
+Outside of the classroom Laura is an Explorers Leader in her daughter’s American Heritage Girls troop.
+She also volunteers for the Pediatric Congenital Heart Association of Virginia.
 If free time allows, you will find her working in her flower gardens or maybe rushing off to a dance class.
 Laura’s oldest child attends RCS and her youngest will follow in his sister's steps in the coming years.